SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex8-dboverview/README.md

     <kbd>
     ![](./images/1.png)
     </kbd>
 2. On the bottom panel, you'll find a list of instances.
-Click the right arrow on the bery right end of instance DEMO_HANA_DB to access the database overview page.
+Click the right arrow on the bery right end of instance DEMO_HANA_DB (or DA262) to access the database overview page.
     <kbd>
     ![](./images/2.png)
     </kbd>